Full Stack Next.js Ephemeral Rapid Development Framework.

 What can I build with shadriz?

-shadriz is ideal for full stack monolithic server side rendered web applications.
+shadriz is suitable for full stack monolithic server side rendered web applications.

-Here are a few example use cases: blog, software as a service app, course platform, content website, digital product shop, social media app.
+Here are a few example use cases: blog, software as a service app, course platform, content website, digital product shop, social media app, bespoke ecommerce systems.

 It is a full stack tool kit that automates away the time consuming things you need to do at the start of a new full stack Next.js project, saving you days worth of boilerplate coding.